-If the Awards Committee approves an Amendment increasing an Informal Purchase by an amount that would result in the total maximum indebtedness exceeding the Formal Purchase thresholds, and a Purchase Order is already in place for the initial Procurement, a separate Contract does not need to be executed unless directed by the CPO.
+If the Awards Committee approves an Amendment increasing an Informal Purchase by an amount that would result in the total maximum indebtedness exceeding the Formal Purchase thresholds, and

 12.3.3 FORM OF REQUEST FOR CONTRACT AMENDMENT

 Requests should be submitted to Procurement Services in an email requesting approval along with the reasons for the amendment and a quote detailing the cost for the additional work, if applicable.
 Once approved by Procurement Services, the Requestor should submit a Requisition containing background and discussion information required by Procurement Services and the recommended action.
 The Requisition would be subject to all approvals required by the Code and these Operational Procedures.